adriangeerre/popgen.github.io/_docs/generic/mapping_reads.md

 <p>&nbsp;</p>

 A second option to download the data is to go to the tab _Data access_ and use the external links.
 For example, in this case the data is stored inside _Amazon S3_.
 Following the url we can direct download the data to our computer.
-In relation to the data, the size of the downloaded file, compress with gunzip (.gz) is of 206 MB.
-The Illumina reads downloaded have a length of 36.
+In relation to the data, the size of the downloaded file, compress with gunzip (.gz) is of 204.6 MB.
+The decompress file weights 479 MB.
+The downloaded file contain a total of 6.479.048 Illumina reads where all of them have a length of 36 bp.

+**Available data**

+The data, together with the pictures, is available in the github of the website.
+Find the resources [here](https://github.com/adriangeerre/popgen.github.io/tree/master/analysis/mapping_reads).

+The data was decompress and divide in smaller pieces to reduce the size of the fasta file and allow Github to storage it.

+{% highlight Bash %}
+gzip -d SARS-CoV-2_exper-SRX9197062.fasta.gz
+{% endhighlight %}

 ## Analysis